 OpUSA made a commitment to the peopke of Fyakse as so many rural villages are too often overlooked and under-served due to rough terrain and distance from metropolitan areas.
 We are dedicated to rebuilding the village school and re-establishing educational programs in the area.

 In November 2015, Operation USA made a grant in the amount of $22,500 to the village of Fyakse through the Rebuild Nepal Foundation to support a winterization project.
 In December, items including blankets and quilts, warm jackets, pants and shoes, and hygiene kits containing toothpaste, toothbrushes, soap, shampoo, disinfectant and towels were delivered the village and distributed to those most in need.
 Funding was also allocated to the local health center, providing an expanded first aid kit and basic health supplies.

 As a result of this project: 500 people in Fyakse have one quilt or blanket to better withstand the cold weather; 311 students and 14 teachers at Panchkanya Secondary School have a jacket, pants, socks and shoes to keep them warm in class, as well as hygiene kits to promote daily hygiene and improved health; and 1,000 local people have access to medical care at the local health center.

 In March 2016, Operation USA and partners broke ground on the construction of the new school facility in Fyakse.
-The new school will serve approximately 350 students in kindergarten through 10th grade with twelve classrooms and bathroom facilities, and is on schedule to open in 2017.
+The new school will serve approximately 350 students in kindergarten through 10th grade with eight classrooms and bathroom facilities, and is on schedule to open in 2017.